 In Veracruz they know this famous appetizer as “picadita”.
 Just as in the center of the country, the minced can be simple, with cheese, onion, and some kind of sauce; or they can be combined, by incorporating some type of meat such as chicken, beef, beef, and a long etcetera.

 The minilla is a somewhat controversial stew for the various varieties that exist along the Gulf of Mexico.
 Is a snack that can be interpreted as a “fish hash”, since it is strips or pieces sauteed in olive oil with onion and garlic.

-Already shredded, the fish should be accompanied with a tomato sauce, capers, olives, chopped tomatoes, marinade, jalapeno peppers and lemon juice.
+Already shredded, the fish should be accompanied by a tomato sauce, capers, olives, chopped tomatoes, marinade, jalapeno peppers, and lemon juice.
 And, indeed, it is served cold or on time.